EGYM and Life Fitness Expands Existing Global Partnership

 MUNICH and ROSEMONT, Ill., Jan.
 17, 2024 /PRNewswire/ -- EGYM, the global fitness technology and corporate health innovation leader, and Life Fitness, the global leader in commercial fitness equipment, are thrilled to announce the expansion of their strategic partnership, further elevating the cardio workout experience.
 This collaboration unites EGYM's cutting-edge fitness technology with Life Fitness' innovative cardio equipment, promising gym-goers an unmatched exercise experience.

 As part of this partnership expansion, EGYM and Life Fitness are working diligently on a new Smart Cardio integration project.
-This project, inspired by EGYM's Smart Cardio system, is designed to revolutionize cardio workouts for gym members and is expected to be launched in the first half of next year.
+This project, inspired by EGYM's Smart Cardio system, is designed to revolutionize cardio workouts for gym members and is expected to be launched in the first half of 2024.

 The Smart Cardio integration merges EGYM's advanced fitness software with Life Fitness' state-of-the-art cardio equipment featuring the digitally immersive Discover SE4 console, creating a seamless and data-rich workout environment.
 Members will benefit from real-time workout data, performance tracking, and personalized exercise recommendations, all tailored to individual fitness goals.